1Doomdie1/FAT12-16-Image-Disk-Reader/README.md

 Ok, now let's change directories (`cd`) and then use the `ls`

 ![cd and ls](assets/cd_ls.png)

+Play around with the tool and find out what it does.

 # What's next?
 - Improve session commands usability